BWV-Dev/bwv-coding-rules/Flutter.md

         name = "test";//Should init value at constructor }

-    bool get isNameEmpty => return name.isEmpty; // Make sure name was initialized at somewhere behind, or this code will throw an exception
+    // Make sure name was initialized at somewhere behind,
+    // or this code will throw an exception bool get isNameEmpty => return name.isEmpty;
 }
 ```
 </td>